Teskedsgubben/MiroSimulint/README.md

 ### Step 2) *Download MiroSimulint*

 When git is installed, you can clone this repository into a local directory.
-Open *Git Bash* on your computer, then download the MiroSimulint code by typing:
+Open *Git Bash* on your computer.
+You can change where to put MiroSimulint by first typing *cd NAMEOFDIRECTORY* which will change the directory git bash is in, and git will then put MiroSimulint into that directory.
+Then download the MiroSimulint code by typing:

     git clone https://github.com/Teskedsgubben/MiroSimulint

-You can change where to put MiroSimulint by first typing *cd NAMEOFDIRECTORY* which will change the directory git bash is in, and git clone will then put MiroSimulint into that directory.

 ### Step 3) *Install VS Code*